FinnCF/Mango-Vesta/README.md

 }
 ```

+## Current Factors:

+### Mean Slippage
+Calculates the average slippage for specified USDC values by fetching the slippage for each value, summing them up, and dividing by the number of values.

+### Market Cap Rank
+Fetches and returns the market cap rank of the token.

+### Market Cap
+Fetches and returns the market cap of the token in USD.

+### Fully Diluted Valuation
+Fetches and returns the fully diluted valuation of the token in USD.

+### 24-hour Trading Volume
+Fetches and returns the 24-hour trading volume of the token in USD.

+### Volume Volatility
+Calculates the volatility of the hourly volume over the last 30 days.

+### Returns Volatility
+Calculates the volatility of the token by computing the standard deviation of the log returns.

+### Normalized Returns Volatility
+Calculates the normalized volatility by dividing the volatility by the absolute value of the mean returns.

+### Alexa Rank
+Fetches and returns the Alexa rank of the token's website.

+### CoinGecko Rank
+Fetches and returns the CoinGecko rank of the token.

+### Token Tickers Length
+Returns the total amount of tickers; more is considered safer.

+### Age
+Calculates the age of the token by fetching its creation timestamp and comparing it to the current date.

+### Token Transactions
+Fetches and returns the total number of transactions associated with the token.

+### Token Transfers
+Fetches and returns the total number of token transfers.

+### Top Holders Herfindahl-Hirschman Index (HHI)
+Calculates the Herfindahl-Hirschman Index (HHI) as a measurement of concentration among the top holders of the token.

+### Oracle Confidence
+Fetches and returns the oracle confidence value for the token.

 ## Contributing

 We welcome contributions to Mango Vesta.
 Please feel free to submit pull requests, create issues or spread the word.